Generic Name: Naloxone hydrochloride

 In one small study, volunteers who received 24 mg/70 kg did not demonstrate toxicity.

 In another study, 36 patients with acute stroke received a loading dose of 4 mg/kg (10 mg/m2/min) of Naloxone hydrochloride injection followed immediately by 2 mg/kg/hr for 24 hours.
 Twenty-three patients experienced adverse events associated with Naloxone use, and Naloxone was discontinued in seven patients because of adverse effects.
-The most serious adverse events were: seizures (two patients), severe hypertension (one patient), and hypotension and/or bradycardia (three patients).
+The most serious adverse events were: seizures (2 patients), severe hypertension (1), and hypotension and/or bradycardia (3).

 At doses of 2 mg/kg in normal subjects, cognitive impairment and behavioral symptoms, including irritability, anxiety, tension, suspiciousness, sadness, difficulty concentrating, and lack of appetite have been reported.
 In addition, somatic symptoms, including dizziness, heaviness, sweating, nausea, and stomachaches were also reported.
 Although complete information is not available, behavioral symptoms were reported to often persist for 2 to 3 days.